GatoGraphQL/GatoGraphQL/README.md

     - Isomorphism to produce HTML code client and server-side and to be sent as transactional email
     - API output easily customized for different applications (website, mobile app, integration with 3rd party apps, etc)
     - Native code splitting, A/B testing, client-side state management and layout cache
-- Clearly decoupled responsibilities among PHP, JavaScript, JavaScript templates and CSS:
+- Clearly decoupled responsibilities among PHP, JavaScript, JavaScript templates and CSS (defining clear responsibilities across team members):
     - JavaScript templates for markup
     - JavaScript for user interactivity/dynamic functionality
     - CSS for styles
     - PHP for creating the modules
-    - => Easy to divide responsibilities across team members
+- JavaScript as progressive enhancement:
-- JavaScript as progressive enhancement
+    - The application works always, even if JavaScript is disabled
 - Aggressive caching, implemented across several layers:
     - Pages and configuration in server
     - Content and assets through CDN